How does AEO differ from traditional SEO

 Mockup of a Google search results page for the query 'SEO and AEO difference,' showing a featured snippet that defines SEO as improving visibility and AEO as providing clear answers, with a bullet list comparing the two.

-Why is Answer Engine Optimization becoming more important now?
+Why is Answer Engine Optimization (AEO) gaining relevance?

-Can I implement AEO without changing my current SEO strategy?
+Can I adopt AEO without changing any existing SEO strategies?

-You don’t need to scrap your SEO work—but you do need to enhance it.
-AEO builds on SEO by adding structure, clarity, and directness to your content so it’s usable by AI-driven systems.
+You don’t have to discard existing SEO strategies, but you will need to supplement them.
+AEO builds on SEO by adding structure, clarity, and directness to content so that it can be accessed by AI.

-How can I tell if my content is optimized for answer engines?
+How do I know if my content is optimized for answer engines?

 Is AEO only relevant for large brands, or can smaller websites benefit too?